 Put shopping for stainless steel water bottles and coffee/tea containers on the top of your the back to school list.
 Alternatively, gather up your #1 Teacher mugs from years past and keep a stash of reusable mugs in your classroom or staffroom.
 Make a plan to ditch plastic water bottles and paper cups once and for all!

 Dump the daily car commute and get pedalling.
 Teachers can spend a lot of time sitting at desks or standing around a classroom.
 Treat yourself to a great pair of shoes and a back to school bicycle.
 You’ll get exercise, be a role model to your students, and contribute to reducing air pollution…doing the world all sorts of good before you even start the school day!

-Fall brings with it the beginning of cold and flu season but stay away from hand sanitizers especially ones containing the antibacterial Triclosan which is linked to health problems as well as having adverse effects on the environment.
-Cleanliness is great but there’s simply no need to sanitize yourself.
+Fall brings with it the beginning of cold and flu season.
+Avoid hand sanitizers especially ones containing the antibacterial Triclosan which is linked to health problems as well as having adverse effects on the environment.
+Cleanliness is great, but there’s simply no need to sanitize yourself.
 Use the Dirty Dozen Cosmetic list to help you choose non-toxic, unscented soap for your classroom; wash your hands frequently and encourage students to do the same.